 But things had improved for some of the area miners.
 Just a month before, at the end of March 1917, the Victor-American Fuel Company, owner of the Hastings mine and previously an ardent opponent of union demands, signed a three-year operating agreement with the United Mine Workers of America.

-Just five days after the Ludlow Massacre ceremony, another explosion occurred at Hastings, which was much more serious than the one in 1912.
+Just five days after the Ludlow Massacre ceremony, another explosion occurred at Hastings, which was much more severe than the one in 1912.
 On the morning of April 27, 1917, 122 men went into the Hastings No. 2 coal mine to work.
-At about 6:30 a.m., a fire boss had inspected the mine to make sure it was clear of any methane gas or other hazards.
+At about 6:30 a.m., a fire boss inspected the mine to ensure it was clear of any methane gas or other hazards.
 After the mine was cleared, work began as usual, and the miners began hauling coal to the surface utilizing wooden cars and a single cable.
-The miners were accompanied by Victor-American safety inspector, David Reese, who was well known in the mining community and had directed the rescue attempt during the 1912 explosion.
+The miners were accompanied by Victor-American safety inspector David Reese, who was well-known in the mining community and had directed the rescue attempt during the 1912 explosion.

-Italian, Frank Millatto, was riding with the coal cars to the surface that morning, in and out of the mine.
+Italian Frank Millatto was riding with the coal cars to the surface that morning, in and out of the mine.
 He began his third descent into the mine just after 9:00 a.m. that morning, and after he reached about 2,000 feet, he stopped.
-Though he had neither heard nor felt anything unusual, he climbed off the cars and began to investigate the situation when he saw smoke rising toward him.
+Though he had neither heard nor felt anything unusual, he climbed out of the car and began investigating the situation when he saw smoke rising toward him.
 He quickly returned to the surface and gave the alarm.
 He was the only miner on duty that day to survive.

 Colorado Coal Miners

-A rescue party was quickly formed by Superintendent Cameron, the night fire boss, and rescuers had reached 1,200 feet into the mine before being driven out by smoke at 2:30 p.m.
+Superintendent Cameron, the night fire boss, quickly formed a rescue party, and rescuers had reached 1,200 feet into the mine before being driven out by smoke at 2:30 p.m.
 Volunteers arrived from the nearby Delagua and Berwind mines throughout the day.
 It did not take long to determine that the explosion had caused tons of wreckage, timbers were blown out, boulders had fallen, and tunnels were blocked.
 Rescuers were further hampered by lack of air, gaseous fumes, and the weight of materials that had to be carried on their backs for up to a mile to make repairs.

 “I won’t say we found three men, but we did parts of them.” – Rescuer A. A. Uffman told a reporter.